 Therapies & Interventions

 We have visiting therapists who work with all staff to integrate therapy targets into the children’s learning.
 Therapists include physiotherapy, occupational therapy including sensory OT and speech therapy.
-To promote our children’s wellbeing, social and communication skills we have ELSA, 'Choose Time' and lunchtime clubs.
+We also have a team of Complex Needs assistants that support the delivery of therapies and interventions alongside class teams.

 Speech and Language Therapy

 The Speech and Language therapist works with children to develop their language, communication and speech, they also work closely with staff who will deliver class based programmes.
 Children access Speech and Language therapy through their EHCP when it is listed as part of their educational or health provision, however all children are assessed when they join Maple Ridge to identify if any input is required over and above what is delivered through the normal curriculum.
 Staff and parents can also request assessments if they think they are needed.

 We have a Complex Needs assistant to support Speech & Language Therapists by delivering 1:1 or group sessions, ensuring class teams have resources and supporting class teams to deliver programmes.

 Intensive interaction is a programme to help children at very early stages of development.
 It teaches and develops early interaction skills such as giving brief attention to others, sharing attention with another person, learning to develop and extend this attention.
 Children work 1:1 with an adult.

 We have a Complex Needs assistant who works with identified children alongside supporting class teams.